Grade 9 - Foundation Year

-This is a provincially prescribed curriculum designed for students who may not have taken Mandarin Chinese 5 to 10.
-Successful completion of this course should provide students with a level of competence that will allow them to successfully participate in Mandarin Chinese 11 and 12 courses.
+This is a provincially prescribed curriculum designed for students who may not have taken Mandarin 5 to 10.
+Successful completion of this course should provide students with a level of competence that will allow them to successfully participate in Mandarin 11 and 12 courses.

-To provide students with an equivalent preparation for Mandarin Chinese 11 and 12 courses, this course incorporates material from the prescribed learning outcomes, suggested instructional strategies, suggested assessment strategies, and recommended learning resources identified for grades 5 to 10.
+To provide students with an equivalent preparation for Mandarin 11 and 12 courses, this course incorporates material from the prescribed learning outcomes, suggested instructional strategies, suggested assessment strategies, and recommended learning resources identified for grades 5 to 10.

-A major aim of this course is to balance expectations regarding the emergent language skills of students who are new to the study of Mandarin Chinese with consideration of their ages, life experiences, and prior knowledge.
+A major aim of this course is to balance expectations regarding the emergent language skills of students who are new to the study of Mandarin with consideration of their ages, life experiences, and prior knowledge.
 It is expected that students will.